google-marketing-solutions/ariel/README.md

 Replace `YOUR_PROJECT_ID` with your Google Cloud project ID and `USER_EMAIL` with the email address of the user you want to grant access to.

+## Updating Ariel

+To update an existing deployment, run `git pull` from your clone of the git repository and then run the `deploy.sh` script.
+The settings created for the initial deployment will be reused.
+If you wish to change any of the settings before updating, run the `setup.sh` script first, as during the initial Deployment.

+### Updating Gemini Models

+Ariel is initially deployed to use the most recent, generally available Gemini model as of the last update to the code (currently Gemini 2.5).
+If you want to update the model being used, you will need to update the `configuration.yaml` file and redeploy the solution.

+To update the model, follow these steps:

+1. Edit the file `configuration.yaml`, updating the lines starting with `GEMINI_PRO_MODEL` and `GEMINI_FLAH_MODEL` to use the model code for the model you want to use.
+You can find model codes in the [Gemini documentation](https://ai.google.dev/gemini-api/docs/models).
+1. If needed, you can also update the models being used for text-to-speech by updating the lines starting with `GEMINI_TTS`.
+1. Redeploy the solution by running `deploy.sh`.

+`configuration.yaml` is created by `setup.sh` during the initial deployment.
+If you no longer have this file, you can manually create it using the template and filling in the appropriate values for your project.

 ## Running Ariel Locally

 The first step required to run Ariel locally is to install the dependencies.
 We